redis/redis-doc/topics/ldb.md

     if counter > 10 then redis.breakpoint() end

-This feature is extremely useful when debugging, so that we can avoid to continue the script execution manually multiple times until a given condition is encountered.
+This feature is extremely useful when debugging, so that we can avoid continuing the script execution manually multiple times until a given condition is encountered.

 Synchronous mode